landlab/landlab/docs/source/user_guide/landlab_one_to_two.rst

 Changes include:

-- Drop python 2 support.
+- Landlab now requires Python 3 and no longer supports Python 2.
 - The Landlab grid now inherits from the Landlab graph.
-- Deprecation of some grid methods.
+- Some grid methods have been removed.
-- Standardization and deprecation within the component library.
+- Standardization of the component interface.
 - Some other functions/methods have been removed.
-- No more wiki (all the docs are here).
+- No more GitHub Wiki, all the docs are on this page.

+These are described in more detail below.

 No more Python 2
 ----------------

 TODO: put a link to general 2 to 3 resources

 Landlab grid now inherits from the Landlab graph
 ------------------------------------------------